≪ Go to our review of Infant Car Seats

 In our evaluation of the crash test results, the Chicco Fit2 earned a slightly above average score.
 The test results indicate a potential additional margin of protection over some of the competition with G-force chest clip results that are higher than the majority of seats and a head sensor (HIC) score that is better than the majority of products with only three options scoring lower (better).

-The charts below show the Chicco Fit2 test results (in black) compared to the competing products that have the best crash test results for the head and chest sensors (in green).
+The two charts below show the crash test results for the Chicco Fit2 (in black) compared to the seats that scored the best in the crash tests (shown in green).
 The Graco SnugRide Click Connect 40 has the highest results for the chest sensor, and the Fit2 is slightly lower with only five products performing better in crash tests.

 For the head sensor (HIC) on the Fit2 performed better than the average with only four products performing better during testing.